codefenix-ConChaos/SixelGallery/README.md

 ## Other Notes

- If the input image has multiple frames of animation (e.g. and animated GIF), ImageMagick produces multiple output frames if the input image.
+ If the input image has multiple frames of animation (e.g. an animated GIF), ImageMagick produces multiple output frames of the input image.
 Sixelgallery then outputs each sixel image to the terminal.

  ![SyncTERM - ConstructiveChaos BBS      ssh 2023-07-24 15-31-51](https://github.com/codefenix-ConChaos/SixelGallery/assets/12660452/285b06d0-e599-4fce-b8cd-99029d4321ca)

  Small images work best; dimensions of around 200x200 or less are recommended.
- It's also recommended to set `resize` to false for any paths containing lots of animation files.
+ It's also recommended to set `resize` to false for any paths containing many animation files.